flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 ## Dependence

-When code artifacts *relate* to another, they *depend* on another.
-Those dependencies are either explicit or implicit.
+We tend to associate software architecture with principles and patterns of object-oriented design.
+At an abstract level, all those principles, like the [ADP](https://en.wikipedia.org/wiki/Acyclic_dependencies_principle), and patterns, like [Model-View-Controller](https://en.wikipedia.org/wiki/Model–view–controller), are defined in terms of type dependence.
+That's because when code artifacts *relate* to another, they *depend* on another.

+In his landmark publication "Design Principles and Design Patterns", Robert C. Martin states:

+> "What kind of changes cause designs to rot?
+Changes that introduce new and unplanned for dependencies.
+Each of the four symptoms mentioned above is either directly, or indirectly caused by improper dependencies between the modules of the software.
+It is the dependency architecture that is degrading, and with it the ability of the software to be maintained."

+As [mentioned earlier](https://www.flowtoolz.com/2019/08/24/architecture-is-principled-software-development.html), Martin's ideas on architecture apply not only to "modules".
+We may read "modules" as "units of code" to really grasp the universal force of dependence.
+And to meditate on this force should be the first step of any trip into the heights and depths of kick-ass coding.

 ### Explicit Dependence

-There are two types of *explicit dependence*, and they're easy to identify:
+Now how exactly does one code artifact depend on another?
+The two types of *explicit dependence* are easy to identify:

 1. **Nesting:** If code artifact `B` is nested inside of code artifact `A` and so is an inherent part of `A`, then `A` explicitly depends on `B`: